-The Trager Approach® is a gentle somatic movement practice that reeducates your body and mind to release limiting holding patterns that interfere with how you physically move and mentally function.
+The Trager Approach® is a gentle somatic movement practice.
+The aim is to reeducate your body and mind to release limiting holding patterns that interfere with how you physically move and mentally function.

-One of the insights of the developer of this technique, Milton Trager, M.D., was that your mind holds all the tensions that show up in your body and that to change your body, you have to change the mind.
+One of the insights of the technique's developer, Milton Trager, M.D., was your mind holds all the tensions that show up in your body and that to change your body, you have to change the mind.

 Trager is a type of somatic movement education, not a type of massage, although some massage therapists learn Trager therapy and incorporate it into a massage practice.
 You can experience this technique in two ways: one in which you are passive (tablework) and the other in which you are active (Mentastics).